What To Do in Plovdiv According to a Local

 It means also that Plovdiv has passed through many ages, civilizations, kingdoms, and empires, which remained their cultural traces in the city.

 So, as you may assume, there must be a lot of things to see and do in Plovdiv.
 Not only things related to history, but also many other big and small attractions, related to art, music, entertainment, sport, leisure or food and drink.
+By the way, Bulgaria is a gorgeous country to by explored by backpacking.

 Some basic facts about Plovdiv